 Vulnerabilities Result in Corruption Risks Exist?
 In the previous process, the required supporting documents were listed in MIME's Model Agreement 88 .
 However, this list of required documents was not freely accessible to the interested public/ applicants.
 The Research team uncovered this requirement list from a working paper published by the General Department of Mineral Resource in March 2013 89 .
 Information pre-dating this timeline were not available.
 The opportunity to manipulate this document requirement was a risk.
-PD15: What is the risk that requirements of the license application and process will be manipulated?
 No. There is minor confusion between Sub-Decree No. 72 and Circular No. 360.
 This risk does not exist in new process.
 MME's Announcement No.003 stipulates detailed requirement of supporting documents in the application form with both Khmer and English languages 90 .
 Company will be able to determine the documentation requirements as part of their application for the Mineral Exploration License.
 Therefore, the risk of administrative manipulation of the documentation requirements is eliminated.
 Although there is different requirements for the IESIA report in 2 regulatory document (Sub-Decree No.72 and Circular No.360), mining companies are well aware that IESIA report is not required at the time of submission 91 .
 Research team could not find official records or documentary evidence on the application and administrative fees under the previous process.
 The GDMR working paper did not publish a schedule of application/administrative charges relating to the License application process.
 PD12: What is the risk that application fee will be manipulated?
 No In the new process, the MME-MEF's Inter-ministry Prakas No.1451 clearly stipulates the amount of application fee at 500,000 KHR (US\$1250) 92 .
 This information can be found on ministry's website.
 Public access to this information is a positive development.
 In the previous process, information of all mining competition for license was not publicly known 93 .
 MIME did not publish information of company competing for license, as there was not requirement from the law.
 Non-disclosure of all applicants applying for license could not discourage companies owned and controlled by politicians or mining official to involve in the project.
-PD23: What is the risk that all mining companies competing for a license will be not be published?
 No. Possible implementation risk may arise.
 The new process mitigates this risk.
 Sub-Decree No.72 requires MME to post the name of company on its website after application is registered 94 .
 This regulatory requirement reduces this risk.
 It will also discourage companies owned or controlled by politicians or mining official to involve in the project.